Blendify/blender-manual/blender_docs/manual/render/blender_render/lighting/lamps/area/introduction.rst

 Square / Rectangular
-   Emit light from either a square or a rectangular area Size / Size X / Size Y
+   Emit light from either a square or a rectangular area.
+Size / Size X / Size Y
-   Dimensions for the *Square* or *Rectangle*
+   Dimensions for the *Square* or *Rectangle*.

 .. note:: Shape Tips